7 Divided By 12

 Understanding Division: A Quick Refresher

 Before we tackle 7 ÷ 12, let's briefly revisit the concept of division.
-Division is essentially the process of splitting a quantity into equal parts.
-For example, 12 ÷ 3 means dividing 12 into 3 equal groups, with each group containing 4 items.
+So division is essentially the process of splitting a quantity into equal parts.
+So for example, 12 ÷ 3 means dividing 12 into 3 equal groups, with each group containing 4 items.
 In our case, we're dividing 7 into 12 equal parts, which presents a unique challenge because 7 is smaller than 12.
 This means our answer will be less than 1.

 Calculating 7 Divided by 12: The Step-by-Step Approach